OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 > MTTR isn't a viable metric for the reliability of complex software systems for many reasons, notably due to its underlying variance.

-While variability smoothes out when you have very large numbers, your frequency is unlikely to result in the thousands of monthly incidents required for a useful average.
+Variability smoothes out when you have very large numbers.
+But your frequency is unlikely to result in the thousands of monthly incidents required for a useful average.
 With fewer incidents, averages become a volatile metric.
 The average may even increase despite improvements in incident management.

-The VOID database also found that most incidents are resolved in under 2 hours, with a long thin tail of values that nudge the average up and down in a way that doesn't represent how customers view the system's reliability.
+The VOID database also found that most incidents get resolved in under 2 hours, with a long thin tail of values that nudge the average up and down in a way that doesn't represent how customers view the system's reliability.

 You could eliminate this variation by excluding outliers, but then you'd hide valuable information.
 You need a better way to use this data to improve your process.

 ### Where restore times remain useful

 Instead of zipping up your incidents into an average number, plot each duration on a chart.
 Use a scatter plot or box-and-whisker chart to visualize durations without losing fidelity.
-This will show you trends and outliers, which is more valuable than an average.
+This shows you trends and outliers, which is more valuable than an average.

 ![A scatter plot showing incident durations](time-to-restore-scatter.png)

-You can now understand the trend in resolution times to see if you are improving over time.
+You can now understand the trend in resolution times to see if you're improving over time.
 You can also identify the outliers and discuss how you could handle them better.
 Resolution times remain useful as part of your journey into exploring incidents.
 Use them to improve incident management and system stability.

-If incidents need a code fix, the restore time will depend on your deployment pipeline's performance.
-Being able to quickly and safely deploy new versions of your software also has positive effects beyond incident management.
+If incidents need a code fix, the restore time depends on your deployment pipeline's performance.
+Being able to quickly and safely deploy new versions of your software also helps beyond incident management.

-Using restore times encourages you to introduce monitoring and alerting tools, significantly improving your ability to detect problems before a customer is affected.
+Using restore times encourages you to introduce monitoring and alerting tools.
+This significantly improves your ability to detect problems before you impact customers.

 ### Have a clear definition for incidents